 Francis Cuss, MB BChir, FRCP

-Francis joined Bristol-Myers Squibb in 2003 as senior vice president, Drug Discovery, and took over additional responsibility for Discovery Medicine and Clinical Pharmacology in May 2006.
-He is a physician-scientist.
-Prior to joining the company, he spent 14 years at Schering-Plough and three years at Glaxo, where his career included assignments in discovery, clinical research and medical affairs in the U.S. and Europe.
-Prior to joining the pharmaceutical industry, Francis was a practicing physician.
-He has also held several academic appointments, most recently as adjunct associate professor at Jefferson Medical College.
+Prior to joining the company, he spent 14 years at Schering-Plough and three years at Glaxo, where his career included leadership roles in discovery, clinical research and medical affairs in the U.S. and Europe.
+Prior to joining the pharmaceutical industry, Francis was a practicing physician with a specialization in pulmonary medicine.
+He has also held several academic appointments, most recently as adjunct associate professor at Jefferson Medical College in Philadelphia, PA.

-Francis Cuss received his medical training in the U.K. He holds medical degrees from Cambridge University and is a fellow of the Royal College of Physicians and of the Faculty of Pharmaceutical Medicine.
+Francis received his medical training in the United Kingdom.
+He holds medical degrees from Cambridge University, U.K. and is a fellow of the Royal College of Physicians and the Faculty of Pharmaceutical Medicine.
 He has published numerous articles and book chapters on topics of medical interest.